edge-classic/EDGE-classic/COMPILING.md

 * soundfont
 * edge-classic/edge-classic.exe (OS-dependent)
 * edge_defs.epk
-* SDL2.dll (Windows-only, MSYS and w64devkit builds must have this file moved here manually; see below instructions for details)
+* SDL2.dll (Windows-only, w64devkit builds must have this file moved here manually; see below instructions for details)

-MSYS BUILDS: You will need to navigate to the /bin folder for the appropriate architecture in your MSYS2 installation (for example, /mingw64/bin for MinGW 64-bit builds), and copy SDL2.dll into the same directory as edge-classic.exe.
-If the program has errors on startup regarding other .dlls missing, they can be found in this location as well.

 W64DEVKIT BUILDS: You will need to copy SDL2.dll from the /i686-w64-mingw32/bin of your w64devkit install to the directory containing edge-classic.exe